ToughTechs151/robot-template/README.md

 # Using the robot-template repository

-## Is this repoisitory currenty building correctly?
+## Is this repository currently building correctly?
 <!---
 See https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/adding-a-workflow-status-badge
 for details on how to update the badge.
 The general format for the badge is